fgasparro/EdgeDS-Docs/docs/Edge_API.rst

 ``Get startup parameters``
 ------------------------

-Retrieve a list of current startup parameters
+Retrieve a list of parameters that were used to start the Edge data server, such as listener port, the location of data storage, and the maximum length of a request that is accepted by the data store. blah

 **Request**